husayni/husayni/README.md

 -->
 👋 Hi, I’m Syed Hussain!

-🚀 Senior Software Engineer with a passion for building scalable and efficient Machine Learning solutions.
+🚀 Senior ML Engineer with a passion for building scalable and efficient Machine Learning solutions.
 Over the last 4+ years, I’ve specialized in combining my expertise in Software Engineering and AI to create cutting-edge applications, solve real-world problems, and optimize systems for maximum impact.

 💡 What I Do